TravisFallsMSFT/Delta-V-Practices/source-control/README.md

 ## Erase a commit on your local repository

 If you committed changes to the repository and later realized you wanted to undo that commit, you can easily reset your local repository so that the commit no longer appears.
 Note that the file changes still exist because we use the `--soft` argument.
+If you also want to erase file changes you would use the `--hard` argument.

 ```bash
 git reset HEAD~1 --soft